 available seats and prices contact Gerri Foudy, firstname.lastname@example.org.

-Copies of the books are available at the Circulation and Reference Desks.
+Copies of the books are available at the Reference Desk.

 Everyone is welcome!